CATIA-Systems/FMIKit-Simulink/docs/fmu_import.md

 If not checked `ssSetInputPortDirectFeedThrough(true)` is only set for input ports whose input variables have output variables with a direct dependency.
 The derivative `der_u` for these input variables is set such that `u(t) + der_u(t) * step_size = u(t+1)` if the FMU supports input interpolation.
-Variables that are manually added to the block´s output ports are assumed to depend on all input variables.
+Variables that are manually added to the block's output ports are assumed to depend on all input variables.

 ## MATLAB Commands